kizniche/Mycodo/DOCKER.md

 Log out then back in to make the group changes go into effect before attempting to build.

+### Configure

+Edit docker-compose.yaml and change both (2) instances of TZ=America/New_York to your time zone.
+This setting is located under both mycodo_daemon and mycodo_flask

 ### Build and Start

 ```shell script